ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 #### Examples
 {: #cluster-pull-secret-apply-examples}

-Generate a new image pull secret that stores IAM credentials for the cluster to access images in IBM Cloud Container Registry
+Generate and apply a new image pull secret that stores IAM credentials for the cluster to access images in IBM Cloud Container Registry

 ```sh
 ibmcloud ks cluster pull-secret apply --cluster CLUSTER